-Study suggests light drinking in pregnancy not linked to development problems in childhoodApril 16th, 2013 in Obstetrics & gynaecology /
+Study suggests light drinking in pregnancy not linked to development problems in childhoodApril 16, 2013 in Medicine & Health / Obstetrics & gynaecology

 Light drinking during pregnancy is not linked to adverse behavioural or cognitive outcomes in childhood, suggests a new study published today (17 April) in BJOG: An International Journal of Obstetrics and Gynaecology.